nvnx7/cato-blog/README.md

 1.  **Clone the repo.**

-    Use the Gatsby CLI to create a new site, specifying the blog starter.
+    Use git cli to clone this repo.

     ```shell
     # create a new Gatsby site using the blog starter